Accepted Short Papers

 Michael Lapp (Univ.
 Frankfurt Main): Die hessischen Verbesserungspunkte von 1605 – Eine Theologie der Materialität

-Urs Leu (Institut für Schweizerische Reformationsgeschichte, Universität Zürich): The Book as Symbol, Collector’s Item and Companion in 16th-Century Zurich
+Urs Leu (Institut für Schweizerische Reformationsgeschichte, Universität Zürich): The Book as Symbol, Collector’s Item and Companion in 16th-Century Zurich.
+Panel: The Book as Collector’s Item and Symbol in the Swiss Reformation / Das Buch als Sammlungsgegenstand und Symbol in der Schweizer Reformation

 Matthew McDaniel (Westminster Seminary California): The Beauty and Dignity of Our Bodies: Amandus Polanus’ Aesthetic Anthropology